-Hillcrest is listed for trading on the TSX Venture Exchange (the "Exchange") under the symbol "HRH".
-Effective November 18, 2015, the Company commenced trading on the OTCQB stock exchange in the United States of America ("US") under the symbol "HLRTF".
-This listing has expanded Hillcrest's corporate exposure and enables US investors to more easily acquire an ownership interest in the Company.
+Hillcrest is listed for trading on the TSX Venture Exchange (the "Exchange") under the symbol "HRH" and on the OTCQB stock exchange in the United States of America ("US") under the symbol "HLRTF".
 The Company is in the business of acquiring and developing exploration and production interests in oil and gas projects in North America.
 Management and consultants of the Company have extensive experience in oil and gas exploration, development and production and have the capability to expand the scope of the Company's activities as appropriate opportunities arise.
 Currently, the Company's focus is on conventional oil and gas opportunities in Western Canada (Refer to "Oil and Gas Properties" section).